-The Centers play an important role in the economy of the community, providing stable jobs to a large number of the local people, including critical support jobs such as cooks, drivers, guides, and guards.
+The Center plays an important role in the economy of the community, providing stable jobs to a large number of the local people, including critical support jobs such as cooks, drivers, guides, and guards.
 Additionally, students spend a lot of their free time visiting tourist attractions, markets, and local artisans.

-During the summer sessions in both in wildlife amanagement and public health, the Center has hosted many Moi University students, providing a special opportunity for SFS students to live and learn alongside local students.
+During the summer sessions in wildlife management, the Center has hosted many Tanzanian students, providing a special opportunity for SFS students to live and learn alongside local students.
 SFS students learn a great deal about the local culture and engage in many community service projects in areas such as education, infrastructure improvement, and mentoring programs at schools and orphanages.

 Students also enjoy soccer games, church services, and other events centered in the community.
 They participate in traditional Maasai cultural activities through song, dance, dress, and food.

 In addition to engaging in the economic and cultural fabric of the local communities, SFS collaborates with local partners on the Five Year Research Plan (5YRP).
 The research objectives are carefully aligned with the goals of the Kenya Wildlife Service (KWS), the African Wildlife Foundation, African Conservation Center, World Wildlife Fund, East African Wildlife Society, the World Conservation Union, and the Tanzania National Parks Authority.

 Additionally, local community members and government officials play an important role in the Center’s research strategy.
 With the results of our research, we offer data and recommendations to inform decision makers.
 SFS works collaboratively with our stakeholders to help monitor and manage habitat degradation and land-use changes while bolstering tourism and finding balance between economic and conservation goals in the predominantly Maasai regions of Southern Kenya and Northern Tanzania.